 The program allows students to continue with their academic studies and to have their behavioral progress monitored by school staff, instead of being transported to Juvenile Court and obtaining a juvenile record.
-Students in the program will receive and participate in a violence prevention curriculum that is based on best practices by the Office of Juvenile Justice and Delinquency as effective, promising or exemplary.
+Students in the program will receive and participate in a violence prevention curriculum that is based on years of research by leading psychologists, schools and other agencies.
 This will reinforce program strategies and concepts in everyday interactions with students and teach them how to model skills and behaviors in all interactions with other students and staff.